eu-digital-identity-wallet/eudi-doc-testing-application/README.md

    Note: Serenity Report will be the same for both manual and automated tests, with clear distinctions among them if both types are present.
 The test results will include comprehensive insights such as Passed/Failed test cases, specific test steps involved and any other critical information.

 ## Implemented test cases
-Test cases will be written in Gherkin language for both manual and automated tests and can be found in the "feature files" folder.
+Test cases are written in Gherkin language for both manual and automated tests and can be found in the "feature files" folder.
 Each feature file corresponds to a specific test case, outlining the steps to be followed, the expected outcome, and any prerequisites or assumptions.

-The feature files will be named after the respective User Story to ensure better traceability.
+The feature files are named after the respective User Story to ensure better traceability.

 In general, the test cases cover the following areas: